-The Copperhead® ECU also has six (6) optional wires that are bundled together.
+The Copperhead® ECU also has five (5) optional wires that are bundled together.
 Four wires are used to provide ground to a device when a certain RPM is reached (this is configured with the optional USB Memory Interface).
 Potential uses are shift lights, external controllers, NOS solenoid triggers.
 The white wire can be connected to an off the shelf tachometer that requires 1 pulse per revolution.
 The orange wire is a tether switch input that will kill the engine when connected to +12V.

 Blue - Output #1 (grounds when triggered, 500mA MAX.)
 Yellow - Output #2 (grounds when triggered, 500mA MAX.)
 Green - Output #3 (grounds when triggered, 500mA MAX.)
 Purple - Output #4 (grounds when triggered, 500mA MAX.)
-White - +12V Tachometer Output (1 pulse per revolution) Orange - Tether Switch (connect to +12V to kill engine)
+Orange - Tether Switch (connect to +12V to kill engine)